Skip to Main Content

 How are leaders evaluated?

-Leaders are evaluated based on qualifications, commitment to AHLA's mission, volunteer service, professional accomplishments, and commitment to inclusion, diversity, equity, and accessibility.
+Leaders are evaluated based on qualifications, commitment to AHLA's mission, volunteer service, professional accomplishments, and proven track record of fostering belonging in previous roles and building welcoming spaces that actively value and incorporate varied perspectives and experiences.

 View Current Opportunities on Volunteer Town Square